Butane for THC and CBD Extraction Trend Requires Some Simple Steps to Stay Safe

 Extraction is a process by which desired chemical compounds are extracted and separated from the cannabis plant.
 Extraction strips the plant of essential oils, including CBD, THC, and terpenes (aromatic oils that give cannabis plants their distinctive scents).
 The extracted oils can be utilized in vape pens, edibles, capsules, tinctures, and topical solutions.

-Butane is one technique used to separate essential oils from the plant material.
+Butane is one technique used to separate essential oils from plant material.
 The use of butane for extraction is popular owing, in large part, to the relatively low overhead costs, efficiency (including the wide variety of products that can be created from a single extraction, without the need for further refinement), and high-product quality associated with this technique.
 For instance, the low boiling point of butane allow extractors to remove the desired compounds without risking evaporation of, or damage to, the delicate and heat-sensitive cannabinoids and terpenes.
 Moreover, the low boiling point makes it relatively easy to purge any residual butane at the end of the extraction process, leaving behind only a relatively pure product.

 Gas Detection Monitors Can Protect Extractors and Their Employees